Enter a new reality of your creation.

 For a full explanation of the training available see the Training Centre.

-The HTC Vives in the NExT lab are available for everyone to use, including staff, students and the public, after completing some basic training.
+The HTC Vives in the NExT lab are available for staff and students to use after completing some basic training.

 - Before using the Vive for the first time everyone must attend a Virtual Reality Intro Session.
 In this session, we will get you up and running with some exciting demos and games.
 From here you will know how to use the equipment safely and can freely book the equipment for future visits. - Book Now